chaozhong2010/HRSID/README.md

 HRSID dataset can be downloaded from URL: [Baidu cloud disk](http://www.escience.cn/people/gongcheng/NWPU-VHR-10.html)

+Due to the impact of the epidemic, the original image cannot be uploaded for the time being, and the compressed SAR image is now uploaded.

 ### Citation

 If you feel this dataset is useful, please cite as the following format.